 Coherence with both the architect’s intent and the spirit of the brand are the two main aspects that you have to always consider when photographing retail architecture on flagship stores and shopping malls.
 Finding a proper balance between the architect’s style marks and the completely unique brand’s corporate identity is the key.

-David has photographed Chanel, Louis Vuitton, Armani, Dior and Ermenegildo Zegna boutiques in major cities of the world for the office of Peter Marino Architect PLLC.
+David has photographed Chanel, Louis Vuitton, Armani, Dior and Ermenegildo Zegna boutiques in major cities of the world like New York, Paris and London for the office of Peter Marino Architect PLLC –black and white versions from color originals displayed here–.

 Architectural Photography in Barcelona